 A spirometry is a functional test of the lungs.
-The most important spirometry test is the FVC (Forced Vital Capacity).
+Different spirometry tests exist.
+The main spirometry tests are:

 The Forced Vital Capacity consists of a forced expiration in the spirometer followed by a forced inspiration.